 While writing unit tests is often faster, the reliability of integration tests tends to build more confidence for key stakeholders.
 Use both test strategies to ensure that your application is working today and continues to work tomorrow.

 Use your CI/CD tools to run your team’s tests automatically, triggered when something changes, at regular intervals, or on demand.
-More tests mean more data, and more ways to make sure your team’s software applications remain stable in production.
+More tests create more data, and more ways to make sure your team’s software applications remain stable in production.
 To see how an automated testing strategy can increase your team’s development velocity and eliminate costly and inefficient manual processes, sign up for a free CircleCI account today.